houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 ### 4.1 JavaScript regular expressions are not a regular language denoting mechanism

-As a language denoting mechanism, the class of languages denoted by JavaScript regular expressions is not the class of regular languages.
+The class of languages denoted by JavaScript regular expressions is not the class of regular languages.
 I prove this by showing that there's at least one instance of a JavaScript regular expression that does not denote a regular language.

 Consider the JavaScript regular expression `/^(a*)b+\1$/` with a backreference as a counter-example.
 Intuitively, it denotes the language described as `aⁿbʲaⁿ` where `n >= 0` and `j >= 1` containing strings like `'aabaa'` or `'bbb'`.

-For the sake of contraction, assume that `aⁿbʲaⁿ` is a regular language.
+For the sake of contradiction, assume that `aⁿbʲaⁿ` is a regular language.

 Informally, the general pumping lemma for regular languages states that, for any regular language `RL`, if a string `uwv` in `RL` contains a sufficiently long substring `w`, then `w` can be split into 3 parts `xyz` (where `xy` must be sufficiently long and `y` must have a non-zero length).
 Then, we can keep on pumping up the number of `y`'s such that `ux..y..zv` remains in `RL` [3].